Paragraphs

 0

-CDDRL Visiting Scholar, 2024-25
+CDDRL Visiting Scholar, 2024-26

 Between 2019 and 2024, I held the Peter Mair Chair of Comparative Politics in the Department of Social and Political Sciences at the European University Institute.
 Prior to my 2019 move to the EUI, I taught at the University of California at Los Angeles.
-During 2024-25, I will be a Visiting Scholar at the Center on Democracy, Development and the Rule of Law at the Freeman Spogli Institute at Stanford University.
+As of fall 2024, I will be a Visiting Scholar at the Center on Democracy, Development and the Rule of Law in the Freeman Spogli Institute at Stanford University.

-I was educated at the University of California at Berkeley, the London School of Economics and Political Science, and Cornell University.
+I was educated at the University of California, Berkeley, the London School of Economics and Political Science, and Cornell University.
 My research is in the area of political economy.
 I have conducted field research on issues of corruption and political malfeasance in Europe, Asia, and Africa.
 My work has been honored with the Jewell-Loewenberg Prize, the Lawrence Longley Award, the Gregory A. Leubbert Book Award (runner-up), a Choice Award, and the Gabriel A. Almond Award for the best dissertation in comparative politics.
-It has been funded by the National Science Foundation (NSF), the Abdul Latif Jameel Poverty Action Lab (J-PAL), UK's Department for International Development (DfID), and the International Growth Center (ICG).
+Most recently, I am a recipient of the Lijphart/Przeworski/Verba Data Set Award for the Global Legislator Database.
+My work has been funded by the National Science Foundation (NSF), the Abdul Latif Jameel Poverty Action Lab (J-PAL), the UK's Department for International Development (DfID), and the International Growth Center (ICG).

-I am currently engaged in a large-scale study of how and when politicians secure reelection.
-A first publication from this project, co-authored with Eugenia Nazrullaeva, appeared as The Puzzle of Clientelism: Political Discretion and Elections Around the World in 2023 in Cambridge University Press' Elements in Political Economy series.
-My most recent book prior to that was Corruption: What Everyone Needs to Know (Oxford University Press, 2017), written with economist Raymond Fisman.
-My current field-based research concerns political responsiveness in Pakistan, on which I have an on-going collaboration with Saad Gulzar.
-Finally, with Alex Scacco and subsequently Tara Slough, I co-chaired the COVID-19 Model Challenges project.
+I am currently engaged in a large-scale cross-national study of why reelection rates of national legislators rise with economic development.
+The book manuscript in preparation is provisionally entitled Capacity Gap: Electoral Failure in Weak States.
+A first publication from this project, co-authored with Eugenia Nazrullaeva, appeared in 2023 as "The Puzzle of Clientelism: Political Discretion and Elections Around the World" in Cambridge University Press' Elements in Political Economy series.
+My book prior to that was Corruption: What Everyone Needs to Know (Oxford University Press, 2017), written with economist Raymond Fisman.

 At the EUI, I taught two graduate seminars annually.
 The core course in comparative politics (team-taught with Simon Hix) introduces students to topics in the subfield.
 The Practicum in Reproducible Research Methods walks students through all the steps involved in a complex collaborative reproducible research project and provides instruction in the skills required to successfully execute modern social scientific research.